serenacronin/GRADMAP2025/README.md

     cd ../path_to_directory

-The above assumes you will be working on the computer 'jansky' (which we recommend).
+The above assumes you will be working on the computer 'jansky' (which we recommend for long computations).

 ====================================================================================